 You do not need fancy compost bins or "Master Composter Certification" (there really is such a thing) to make compost.
 Once you have grasped some basic concepts, it is sort of like putting a lasagna together and cooking it.
 The difference is, here, you do not... pop your lasagna in an oven.
-Instead, you water it and aerate it, then you let microscopic organisms take over the cooking.
+Instead, you water it and aerate it.
+Then you let tiny, natural organisms take over the cooking.

 06 of 13

-When you open up ground for the express purpose of planting landscape shrubs, you may wish to lay landscape fabric prior to planting.
+Not all garden beds are created equal.
+When you open up ground specifically for the purpose of planting landscape shrubs, you may wish to lay landscape fabric prior to planting.
 It is easy to cut holes in the landscape fabric to install the shrubs when you are ready to plant.
-When you are done, you have a shrub bed that should stay reasonably weed-free for years.
+When you are done, you have a shrub bed that should stay fairly weed-free for years.

 07 of 13

-You can exercise a significant amount of creativity when designing with plants.
+You can use a lot of creativity when designing with plants.
 But your design must always be informed by a healthy respect for certain limitations.
-Specifically, particular plants should be matched with particular conditions.
+Specifically, certain plants should be matched with certain conditions.
 It all begins with knowing what your planting zone is and buying plants suited to that zone.

-That is a good beginning, but your planning does not end there.
-For example, when you start a garden in a sunny spot, choose plants that will take a pounding from... the sun and still thrive.
+That is a good start, but your planning does not end there.
+For example, when you start a garden in a sunny spot, choose plants that will take a pounding from the sun and still thrive....
 Likewise, if you live in a seaside community, do not bang your head against a wall by trying to grow plants that dislike salty soil.
 Instead, select a plant known to tolerate salt, such as Montauk daisy.
-Those are two examples; for more information, click the link above.

 08 of 13

-My plant selection guide furnishes information on perennials, annuals, ground covers, vines, shrubs, and trees commonly used in landscaping.
+This plant selection guide gives information on perennials, annuals, ground covers, vines, shrubs, and trees commonly used in landscaping.
 Click through to the articles covering specific plants.
-Each article will supply you with the facts that you need to decide if the plant in question deserves a place in your landscape; for example:Continue to 9 of 13 below.
+Each article will supply you with the facts that you need to decide if the plant in question deserves a place in your landscape.
+For example, you will get answers to the following questions:Continue to 9 of 13 below.

 09 of 13

-Don't feel any pressure here to blow the world away with innovative designs.
+Don't feel any pressure here to blow the world away with the latest designs.
 Remember, this is for you, so please yourself!
-The average homeowner will be most interested in injecting color into the landscape, and, to that end, I offer flower pictures organized by color.
-You may also get some ideas from my gallery... of plant pictures.
+The average homeowner will be most interested in having color in the landscape.
+To that end, you will have to decide on which flowers to plant, based on color.

 10 of 13

-The resource linked to here ties together many of the points mentioned above.
-See how I transformed a grassy area into a planting bed consisting of shrubs and perennials.
-Note that I removed the sod with a shovel in this case, rather than killing the grass with newspaper (I did so because I was in a hurry).
+This resource ties together many of the points mentioned above.
+See how to transform a grassy area into a planting bed of shrubs and perennials.
+You can do this by removing the sod with a shovel or by killing the grass with newspaper.

 11 of 13